puppetlabs/puppet-docs/source/pe/2.5/trouble_common_problems.markdown

 When you installed the puppet master role, you approved a list of valid DNS names to be included in the master's certificate. **Agents will ONLY trust the master if they contact it at one of THESE hostnames.**

-To check the hostname agents are contacting the master at, run `puppet agent --configprint server`.
-If this is not one of the valid DNS names you chose during installation of the master, edit the `server` setting in the agents' `/etc/puppetlabs/puppet/puppet.conf` files to point to a valid DNS name.
+To see the hostname agents are using to contact the master, run `puppet agent --configprint server`.
+If this does not return one of the valid DNS names you chose during installation of the master, edit the `server` setting in the agents' `/etc/puppetlabs/puppet/puppet.conf` files to point to a valid DNS name.

 If you need to reset your puppet master's valid DNS names, run the following: